qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 They're pivotal in information retrieval, especially in ranking and search systems.
 BM25, a standard ranking function used by search engines like [Elasticsearch](https://www.elastic.co/blog/practical-bm25-part-2-the-bm25-algorithm-and-its-variables?utm_source=qdrant&utm_medium=website&utm_campaign=sparse-vectors&utm_content=article&utm_term=sparse-vectors), exemplifies this.
 BM25 calculates the relevance of documents to a given search query.

-BM25's capabibilities are well proven, but it has its limitations.
+BM25's capabilities are well proven, but it has its limitations.
 For example, it often needs building complex dictionary of synonyms, which is where sparse vectors come in.
-Sparse vectors excel in handling large text data, making them crucial in modern data processing and an improvement over more well known methods like BM25.
+Sparse vectors excel in handling large text data, making them crucial in modern data processing and an improvement over more well-known methods like BM25.

 # Understanding Sparse Vectors
 Sparse vectors are like the Marie Kondo of data—keeping only what sparks joy (or relevance, in this case).